EUGENE M. MCCARTHY, PHD GENETICS

-The Edinburgh New Philosophical Journal (1827, p.
-390) contains a brief report about a deer-horse hybrid entitled, “Extract of a Letter to M. de Férussac, dated Berlin, 27th January, 1827.”
+A different instance of a deer-horse is alleged in the Edinburgh New Philosophical Journal (1827, p.
+390), which contains a brief report about such a hybrid entitled, “Extract of a Letter to M. de Férussac, dated Berlin, 27th January, 1827.”
 It reads as follows:

 For similar accounts, see also: Ackermann (1898, p.
 61); Allgemeine Forst- und Jagd-zeitung (Frankfurt), vol. 3, Sunday, Oct.
 18, 1827, p.
 500; Anonymous 1827 (cited by Bronn 1847, p.
 167).
 However, all of these trace to the anonymous letter just quoted.